 In the dark the world spread out around me.

-Stars came in through the gaps the trees had kept close.
+Stars came in through the gaps the trees had kept closed.

-They shimmered and sparkled as I felt their warmth.
+They shimmered and sparkled; I felt their warmth.

 They told all the stories they had.